uservoice/uservoice-java/README.md

 Making API calls
 ----------------

-You need to create an instance of UserVoice\\Client.
+You need to create an instance of Client.
 Get API_KEY and API_SECRET for an API client which you can create from Admin Console.
 Go to Settings -> Channels -> API.

 ```java